-WARNING: Before removing the light bulb, either unplug the refrigerator or disconnect the electricity leading to the refrigerator at the main power supply.
+WARNING: Before removing a light bulb, either unplug the refrigerator or disconnect the electricity leading to the refrigerator at the main power supply.
 Shock and injury can occur if electricity remains connected.

-- 1. Reach behind control console to find bulb.
+- 1. Reach behind the control console to find bulb.

-- Remove bulb.
+- 2. Remove bulb.

 - 3. Replace with a 40-watt appliance bulb.